sgware/sabre/readme.md

 Sabre was sponsored in part by two grants from the US National Science Foundation, #2145153 and #1911053.

-Sabre is released under the Creative Commons Attribution-NonCommercial 4.0 International license.
-This means you are free to share, remix, and add to this software for non-commercial projects as long as you give credit to the original creators.
+Sabre is released under the GNU General Public License version 3.0 (GPL 3).
+This means you are free to share and modify this software, even for commercial purposes, as long as you give credit to the original creators and you also release your modifications under the GPL 3 license.
 See the license file for details.
 The University of Kentucky retains all right not specifically granted.

-To license Sabre for a commercial project, contact the University of Kentucky Office of Technology Commercialization at <otcinfo@uky.edu>.
+To license Sabre for project not compatible with the terms of the GPL license, contact the University of Kentucky Office of Technology Commercialization at
+<otcinfo@uky.edu>.

-Special thanks to Rachelyn Farrell PhD and Cory Siler for their help with testing and development.
+Special thanks to Rachelyn Farrell PhD and Molly Siler for their help with testing and development.

 ## Version History